digantvsingh/openaiapi/src/gen/java/docs/AssistantsApi.md

 <a name="listRunSteps"></a>
 # **listRunSteps**
-> ListRunStepsResponse listRunSteps(threadId, runId, limit, order, after, before)
+> ListRunStepsResponse listRunSteps(threadId, runId, limit, order, after, before, include)

 Returns a list of run steps belonging to a run.